ig3/srf/README.md

  * Good: you remembered the card
  * Easy: you remembered the card but it was too easy

+Keyboard shortcuts for these are 'j', 'k', 'l' and ';' respectively.
+These are hard coded, but it is easy to edit the templates in the views directory if you want different shortcuts.

 The card is then scheduled for review according to which button you clicked.